blues-man/vote-app-gitops/README.md

 We will pre-deploy the DEV environment in the **vote-app-dev** project.

+1. Fork this repository
-1. Clone this repository in the **develop** branch:
+2. Clone your repository fork in the **develop** branch:

 ```bash
 git clone -b develop https://github.com/blues-man/vote-app-gitops.git
 cd vote-app-gitops
 ```

-2. Verify and apply Argo CD application for DEV
+2. Update Argo CD application with your fork for deployment the app to DEV environment

 ```yaml
 apiVersion: argoproj.io/v1alpha1